 Board 100 Award

-Banner with Board 100 Award and Deadline of January 9, 2024 listed
+Banner with Board 100 Award

 This Award - presented by the CPRS Board of Directors - recognizes outstanding achievement by CPRS Regions, Districts, Sections, and Committees, with a major focus on building our CPRS Community, Advancing our profession, creating and sharing Resources, and providing both professional and leadership Development.
 The “CPRS State Board 100 Award” may honor one Region, one District, one Section, or one Committee to acknowledge the creative and outstanding work done to serve the CPRS membership.